 Nearly 100 local coalitions serve as the foundation of Clean Cities by working in communities across the country to implement alternative fuels, fuel-saving technologies and practices, and new mobility choices.
 Clean Cities coalitions are comprised of businesses, fuel providers, vehicle fleets, state and local government agencies, and community organizations.
 Each coalition is led by an on-the-ground Clean Cities coordinator who tailors projects and activities to capitalize on the unique opportunities within their communities.
 Nationwide, nearly 15,000 stakeholders participate in Clean Cities coalitions, and through their collective efforts they are transforming local and regional transportation markets.

 What We Do

 At the national level, VTO develops partnerships and provides technical assistance and analysis, information resources, and online tools and data.
 At the local level, coalitions leverage these resources to create networks of local stakeholders and provide technical assistance to fleets implementing alternative and renewable fuels, idle-reduction measures, fuel economy improvements, and emerging transportation technologies.

 Together, Clean Cities' efforts support a broad set of approaches that improve transportation efficiency at the local, state, and national levels.
 Clean Cities' activities include:

 - Building partnerships with local coalitions of public- and private-sector transportation stakeholders

-- Developing unbiased and objective information resources about alternative fuels, advanced vehicles, and other strategies that improve transportation efficiency and reduce costs
+- Developing unbiased and objective information resources covering alternative fuels, advanced vehicles, new mobility choices, and other strategies that improve transportation efficiency and reduce costs

 - Maintaining interactive, data-driven online tools to help stakeholders evaluate options and achieve goals

-- Collecting and sharing best practices, data, and lessons learned to inform choices and build a strong national network
+- Sharing best practices and lessons learned to inform choices and build a strong national network

 - Providing technical assistance to help fleets deploy alternative fuels, advanced vehicles, and fuel-saving measures

 - Working with industry partners and fleets to identify and address technology barriers and research needs

 - Empowering local decision makers to successfully identify and implement new transportation strategies

 - Seeding local alternative-fuel markets through projects that deploy vehicles and fueling infrastructure.